|Apr 28, 2012, 08:48 PM||#1|

 "Philosophy was for them more important than opportunism, and so they achieved in the end philosophy rather than opportunity." - Thurmon Arnold

-(-8.75,-5.15) Ask a Red IV The Offtopicgrad Soviet The Revolution Will Not Be Televised
+(-8.75,-5.15) Ask A Red V The Offtopicgrad Soviet The Revolution Will Not be Televised The Best Thread on CFC

 |Apr 29, 2012, 01:19 AM||#2|